-Learn how to find the elevation for a point in Kaneohe, Hawaii with the Elevation service.
+Learn how to find the elevation for a point in Kaneohe, Hawaii with the ArcGIS Elevation service.

-In this tutorial, you call the Elevation service to display the elevation of a single location on a map.
+In this tutorial, use ArcGIS REST JS to access the Elevation service and display the elevation of a single location on a map.
 You can toggle between viewing elevation values relative to mean sea level or above ground level.

 Prerequisites